-Add-Art is a Firefox plug-in that replaces website advertising.
+Add-Art is a Firefox addon that replaces website advertising with art.
 Created with support from Eyebeam and Rhizome, Add-Art releases new art shows every two weeks and strives to feature contemporary artists and curators.

 The plugin works alongside AdBlock Plus, which blocks online ads, and simply replaces that blank space with art images.
 AdBlock Plus is the most popular of the thousands of available add-ons for Firefox with 18 million total downloads (as of May 2008) and over 250,000 downloads per week.